carboncointrust/CarboncoinCore/doc/multiwallet-qt.md

 refinements of the wallet controls with minimal need for further modifications to CarboncoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to carboncoin.cpp
+Changes to bitcoin.cpp
 ----------------------
-carboncoin.cpp is the entry point into carboncoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+bitcoin.cpp is the entry point into carboncoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
 Most importantly will be the way it instantiates WalletModels and passes them to the singleton CarboncoinGUI instance called window.
 Formerly, CarboncoinGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the